bmcmahen/publishing-native-apps/README.md

 #### Generating Icons:

+Android:

+1. In android studio go to: __File > New > Image Assets > select launcher icon > choose image file
+2. It will automatically resize your image.
+OMG amazing.

 #### Generating Preview Screenshots:

 Apple requires that you provide screenshots of your app at various sizes to match the corresponding Apple devices.
 This is a pain in the ass.
 Guide: